tangobreath/tangobreath.github.io/_posts/2012-02-29-a-reflection-on-learning-and-teaching-argentine-tango.md

   - technique
   - visualization
 ---
-## Asking ourselves about our roles in learning and teaching Argentine tango.

 We have been busy writing articles for this website and are enthusiastic about sharing our thoughts and explorations.
 We thought that now would